hibari/hibari/README.md

 ## v0.6 series (stable)

 Hibari v0.6 series will be considered **stable**.
-These releases will have source code package and Opscode Chef cookbooks for easier build and deployment.
+These releases will have source code package and Chef cookbooks for easier build and deployment.
 They will also have major documentation updates and more test cases.

 - **v0.6**
   * **Source code package.** Application developers can build Hibari